chrisallenmoore/sveltekit-firebase-todos/README.md

 # SvelteKit Firebase Todos

-This is a project testing out Svelte and Firebase with offline capabilites.
+This is a project testing out Svelte and Firebase with offline capabilites (indexeddb persistence is enable with enableIndexedDbPersistence).

 ## Running the app

-Once you've downloaded and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've cloned or downloaded the project, install dependencies with `npm install` (or `pnpm install` or `yarn`), then start a development server:

 ```bash
 npm run dev